aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/master-tagged-pdfs-java-aspose-pdf-guide/_index.md

    ```java
    document.save(outFile);
    ```

-**Explanation:** This section demonstrates how to create a structured text flow within your PDF, improving readability and navigation.
+> **Tip:** The `setText` method on the paragraph adds static text before the dynamic spans, giving you fine‑grained control over the flow.

-### Nesting Span Elements within a Paragraph Element
+## Nesting Span Elements within a Paragraph – add paragraph to pdf
-**Overview:** Create more complex textual structures by nesting span elements inside paragraphs.
+For more complex layouts, you can nest spans inside other spans before attaching them to a paragraph.

-#### Step-by-Step Implementation
+### Step‑by‑step implementation
 1. **Initialize Document Structure:**
    ```java
    String dataDir = "YOUR_DOCUMENT_DIRECTORY";